Bschuster3434/hivergent_analytics/log_files.md

 Completely unrelated: I'm going to go back to re-read the Martian, because I could use Mark Watney's inspiration to handle this.
 Just one problem at a time, Brian....

+#Brian Notes 3/16/18

+So, onto the next part: just splitting the abi down into something intelligible.
+In order to figure out how ethereum wants to view this data, I just want to see how it's giving me data.
+I understand that there will be a fair amount of truncation and classification, but I really don't want to implement a full decoder at this point... after all, I'm just interested in getting payments.
+So all I want to do is just take the data I'm being give and just get it down into a csv.
+Shouldn't be too hard to do...